 Last Friday Growing Home was packed up and loaded onto the truck and headed towards San Diego, California!
 This week we have a great team of installers working to get the piece put into place.
 Stay tuned for more on the installation and to see the finished sculpture in its completed form!
 Want to see more on Growing Home?
 Check out our past blog posts: Fabrication Begins, Fabrication Update 2, Fabrication Update 3, Fabrication Update 4.

 We just finished shipping out a set of new exhibits to The Independence Seaport Museum in Philadelphia!
 These exhibits will complete the museum’s new River Alive! experience, a new 4,000-square-foot exhibition opening Thanksgiving Weekend.
 It will focus on the wonders and challenges of the Delaware River watershed, our place within that system, and the increasingly sophisticated science we use to understand the watershed’s complexity.
-Check out past posts for more on the fabrication of these exhibits, behind the scenes photos, and information about the exhibits → Fabrication Begins, Fabrication Part […]
+Check out past posts for more on the fabrication of these exhibits, behind the scenes photos, and information about the exhibits: Fabrication Begins, Fabrication Part 2 and […]

 The fabrication of Camaraderie is complete!
 If you haven’t been following our progress, Camaraderie is a series of 3 stainless steel sculptures that celebrate the unique and enduring companionships that are built within the United States military tradition.
 Recently, we carefully wrapped up the massive metal sculptures and got them ready for the journey to their home in a new VA clinic in San Jose, California.
 Check out some photos of our team loading up the colossal shipment below, and stay tuned for blog posts on Camaraderie’s installation and finished […]